 Whether you are looking to learn about a new place, add some more variety to your current studies, brush up on your language skills or simply see your subject from a new perspective, summer schools offer you a valuable opportunity to study abroad for a month.

 There are opportunities to take courses at one of our summer schools, spanning language learning and a vast array of subject areas.
 For Summer 2026, we are offering programmes at summer schools in France, Denmark, Italy, South Korea, Spain and China.
-India is also under review as an additional Summer School option for Summer 2026, however please note that confirmation of the programme launch is subject to final approval by the University International Mobility Committee in January 2026.
+India is also under review as an additional Summer School option for Summer 2026, however please note that confirmation of the programme launch remains subject to the finalisation of contracts.

-These summer schools run through the Placements and International Programmes Office and some scholarships are available for suitably qualified students from lower socio-economic backgrounds, subject to the availability of funding.
+These summer schools run through the Placements and International Programmes Office and some bursary funding is available for suitably qualified students from socio-economically disadvantaged backgrounds, subject to the availability of funding.

 Summer schools are open to any undergraduate student who is not in their final year, with a minimum 50% grade average (or 60% for Aarhus).